 Higher growth companies with better customer retention are often more inclined to actively listen to their customers.
 Tuning into your customers’ thoughts, consistently gauging how they feel about your business, and asking for and acting on their feedback are all significant assets to effective customer retention efforts.

-HubSpot found that in 2020, high growth companies were more likely to have adopted these kinds of tools than the average, and low growth companies were much less likely to have adopted service tools than the average.
+Finally, HubSpot found high-growth companies were more likely to have adopted customer service resources.
+This was in comparison to average and low-growth companies that were much less likely to have adopted service tools.

 Improving customer retention can be every bit as challenging as it is vital, but if you take the proper strides to keep your customers engaged and enthusiastic about your business, you'll be in a solid spot to keep them on board.